Elgg/Elgg/docs/admin/upgrading.rst

 -----

  * PHPUnit bootstrap is deprecated by composer autoloader: Tests should no longer bootstrap themselves using ``/engine/tests/phpunit/bootstrap.php``.
 Instead, tests should extend ``\Elgg\TestCase``.
- * Some core files now sniff if	``PHPUNIT_ELGG_TESTING_APPLICATION`` constant is set to determine whether Elgg is being bootstrapped for PHPUnit tests. ``phpunit.xml`` configuration needs to updated to include this constant definition.
  * PHPUnit bootstrap no longer sets global ``$CONFIG``.
 Tests should use ``_elgg_config()`` instead.
  * Core and tests no longer use private global values in ``$_ELGG->view_path`` and ``$_ELGG->allowed_ajax_views``